LeoRoma/CV/README.md

 ## Hobbies

 - Baking bread: I found baking bread a very interesting hobby.
-You have to deal with many variables such as water temperature, room temperature, type of flour, yeast, time to raise and need a lot of patience.
-At the moment I have never succeeded to make the same bread 2 times in a row.
-Every time I need to take notes and apply a few small changes in the process for the next bread.
+It has a very complicate process, since I started I never succeded to have the same result 2 times in a row.

 - Workout: It is very important to be healthy.
 Even if sometimes I slip into drinking very easily!

-- Guitar: I always wanted to learn to play an instrument, even if I am not very good on that and is very difficult to learn by your own, I just keep trying to learn some new technique and songs, especially having fun.
+- Guitar: As a self-learner, finally I can play a little bit!

 - Cooking: even if I want to change my career I still like cooking.
-I especially try to cook different recipes and different varieties of food.